Why does my website look different on your computer?

 Back in the days before the internet, newspaper layout designers used to talk about content above/below “the fold” - that is literally the place where the paper was folded.
 All the hot stories would be put “above the fold” so they could be seen at a glance when the newspaper was stacked at the news stand.
 Fast forward to the 90s and this concept was carried forward to web design: we would aim to put all the important content above the point when people would need to scroll.
 It was easy back then, because there were no smartphones, and everyone’s computer monitor showed the same number of pixels.

 Today there is no such thing as “above the scroll/fold” when it comes to web design, because the scroll point happens at a near infinite number of places on the page.
-Here’s the latest breakdown of screen resolutions (pixels wide by pixels tall) for both computers and mobile phones:
+Here’s the latest breakdown of the top most used screen resolutions (pixels wide by pixels tall) for both computers and mobile phones:

 Desktop: Stats from Global Statcounter